Vietnam.vn - Nền tảng quảng bá Việt Nam

 (CLO) An innocent woman was standing on a train when she was burned alive in a horrific attack.
 However, there was no reaction from the people around: no one helped, instead, they just focused on filming.
 The police passed by the burning woman but did not take any action to help.

 On December 22, a heartbreaking incident occurred on the F train at the Coney Island-Stillwell Avenue station in New York, USA.
-The incident not only reflected the brutality of the criminal Sebastian Zapeta-Calil, an illegal immigrant from Guatemala who brutally burned an innocent woman alive, but also served as a strong criticism of New York society and community.
+The incident not only reflected the brutality of the criminal Sebastian Zapeta-Calil, an illegal immigrant from Guatemala who brutally burned an innocent woman alive, but also strongly criticized the New York society and community.

-The victim was blown away by the tsunami on the New York subway, photo 1
+The victim was blown away in a tsunami on a subway train in New York, photo 1

-Suspect Sebastian Zapeta-Calil watches his victim burn.
+Suspect Sebastian Zapeta-Calil watched his victim burn.
 Photo: X

-The suspect, identified as Sebastian Zapeta, a 33-year-old man who police said was living at a homeless shelter in Brooklyn, was charged in a criminal complaint filed in Brooklyn criminal court with three counts: first-degree murder, second-degree murder and first-degree arson.
+The suspect, identified as Sebastian Zapeta, a 33-year-old man who police said was living at a homeless shelter in Brooklyn, was charged with three counts in a criminal complaint filed in Brooklyn criminal court: first-degree murder, second-degree murder and first-degree arson.

-Although the suspect has been arrested and prosecuted, public anger has not yet subsided at the indifference of those around him, including the police.
-The woman died from being burned alive by the fire, while witnesses around her just stood still and filmed.
+Although the suspect has been arrested and prosecuted, public anger has not yet subsided at the indifference of those around, including the police.
+The woman died from the fire, while around her, witnesses just stood still and filmed.

-The victim was blown away by the tsunami on the New York subway, photo 2.
+The victim was blown away by the tsunami on the subway in New York, photo 2

 Image of the suspect.
 Photo: New York Police